Aviation Innovation, Reform, and Reauthorization Act: The 21st Century AIRR Act (2017)

 On June 22, 2017, Shuster reintroduced an updated version of the bill, H.R.
 2997, the 21st Century AIRR Act.
 On June 27, the House Transportation and Infrastructure Committee held a markup (a process where a bill is debated, amended, and voted on in a congressional committee) on the bill and it passed by a vote of 32 to 25.

 H.R.
 2997 would create a federally chartered, fully independent, not-for-profit organization whose mission would be to operate and modernize the country's air traffic control (ATC) services.
 The organization would be the service provider for ATC services instead of the FAA.
 Essentially, the legislation would separate the service provider for air traffic control from the FAA (its regulating agency).
 The reason to separate the two is to allow the air traffic control system, under the newly created oversight organization, to be free from "the government’s inherent bureaucratic inertia, Washington politics, and funding uncertainty.”
 The new service provider (the not-for-profit organization created by the bill) would be run like a business.
 It would have a CEO who would be accountable to a board of directors, which would be made up of people nominated from each significant sub-industry of aviation (general aviation, cargo aviation, commercial, etc.).
 The bill would transition the ATC system to the new service provider over a three-year transition period.
-It is important to note that the FAA would remain responsible for the safety of the country's sovereign airspace and would be able to regulate the service provider "at arm’s length as in most other modern countries worldwide.”
+The FAA would remain responsible for the safety of the country's sovereign airspace and would be able to regulate the service provider "at arm’s length as in most other modern countries worldwide.”
 The Congressional Budget Office initially estimated the cost of this new bureaucracy at $20 billion over the first ten years.
 This figure was subsequently revised upward to $98.5 billion.
 The bill did not have adequate support in Congress, and Representative Bill Shuster has stated that he will no longer pursue it.